Justus2308/gtd/README.md

 ### Options:
 ```
--Ddata-path=[string]          Absolute path to the desired game data directory
+-Dpack-assets=[bool]         Pack all assets together with the executable (default: false)
 -Dslang=[enum]               Use a custom shader language if possible
 ```

 To get a comprehensive overview of all available build options run